emberjs/rfcs/text/0671-modernize-built-in-components-1.md

   designing new capabilities and features to fill some of those gaps.

-  Other than the problems outlined in this RFC, the built-in components mostly gets the job done adequately, and we feel like there is not a lot of value in taking on the project to reimagine them signaficantly and force the entire community to migrate to completely new patterns at this moment.
+  Other than the problems outlined in this RFC, the built-in components mostly get the job done adequately, and we feel like there is not a lot of value in taking on the project to reimagine them significantly and force the entire community to migrate to completely new patterns at this moment.

   Our preference would therefore be to pare down the existing components to